Loading...

 Solving the first-party fraud problem

 First-party fraud detection requires a change in how we think about the fraud problem.
 It starts with the ability to separate first- and third-party fraud to treat them differently.
 Because first-party fraud doesn’t have a victim, you can’t work with the person whose information was stolen to confirm the fraud.
-Instead, you’ll have to work implement a consistent monitoring system and make a determination internally when fraud is suspected.
+Instead, you’ll have to implement a consistent monitoring system and make a determination internally when fraud is suspected.

 As we’ve already discussed, the fraud problem is complex.
 However with a partner like Experian, you can leverage the fraud risk management strategies required to perform a closer examination and the ability to differentiate between the types of fraud so you can determine the best course of action moving forward.

 Additionally, our robust fraud management solutions can be used for synthetic identity fraud and account takeover fraud prevention, which can help you minimize customer friction to improve and deepen your relationships while preventing fraud.
-Contact us if you’d like to learn more about how Experian is using our identity expertise, data, and analytics to improve identity resolution and detect and prevent all types of fraud.
+Contact us if you’d like to learn more about how Experian is using our identity expertise, data and analytics to improve identity resolution and detect and prevent all types of fraud.

 Contact us